MSU-Libraries/conreboot/docs/README.md

 Each host machine the conditional reboot script will be run on must have a config file setup or the script will do nothing and exit.

-The default config location is at: `/etc/conreboot.cfg` (template available at `/usr/share/doc/conreboot/conreboot.cfg`).
+The default config location is at: `/etc/conreboot.cfg`.

 The config has following settings: